Updated: Oct 1

 Think about what is causing your stress and filling that bucket and then what you can do to empty it and keep it from spilling over.
 Subscribers to my newsletter will have a copy of my stress bucket worksheet.
 If you'd like a copy, please get in touch and let me know.

-If you would like to come and chat to me about one to one help, please contact me to arrange a free 15-minute consultation.
+If you would like to come and chat with me about one to one help, please contact me to arrange an initial consultation or use the button below to book an online appointment.
 You can explain how your stress or anxiety is affecting you on a daily basis and ask any questions that you might have.
-There is no obligation to book a full session, you can decide whether hypnotherapy is right for you and if I am the right therapist for you.
-These free sessions are available at Serendipity in Honiton High Street or online via Skype or Zoom.
+I'll explain how I work and what we can do to help you start feeling better and moving forward.